What does it mean?

 Seat offers for waitlisted courses are made through email notification to your KPU email account so it is important to check your KPU email frequently.
-The time duration for taking up the seat offer is short and the offer must be acted upon quickly.
-Below is a sample email that you could receive showing the expiry date of seat offer:
+The time duration for accepting the seat offer is short (24 hours)and the offer must be acted upon quickly.

 - Select Student Menu > Registration > Add or Drop Classes.
 From the “Action” dropdown menu, choose Register/Registered** or "Drop/Dropped" to remove your name from the waitlist.